 So there is a risk that your project with them stops early should circumstances change or they decide to take another full-time role elsewhere.

-Additionally, getting a new freelancer, or needing new freelancers over and over again means that you will need to allocate time to explain your website issues, optimization needs, strategy, industry, and target audience each time you need work done on the website.
+Additionally, getting a new freelancer, or needing new freelancers over and over again means that you will need to allocate time to explain your website issues, optimisation needs, strategy, industry, and target audience each time you need work done on the website.
 There’s also other admin to consider such as training them on your financial and other internal processes.

 Also, all of this switching usually means that you want to have ownership of whatever reporting software you’re using, rather than having your historic data spread on a different platform per freelancer/project.
 This is another hidden cost to consider.